Communist symbolism: Other symbols

 Cogwheel and machete emblem of MPLA.

-Flag of the Communist Party of Turkey (modern) with a gear and hammer.

 The emblem of the Japanese Communist Party.
 It represents the two aspects of industry and agriculture, with the ear of rice and the cog in front of four red flags.

 The flag of Vietnam, an example of a red flag with a gold star.

 Flag of the People's Republic of China.

 Logo of the Swiss Party of Labour, a Phrygian cap with a Swiss cross on it.